Evexi/Evexi/readme.md

     }
 }
 ````
-NOTE: You should include `@babel/polyfill` if you are targeting SSSP2 or SSSP4 platforms.
+NOTE: `import @babel/polyfill` if you are targeting SSSP2 or SSSP4 platforms.

 #

 ### Packaging

-A '.zip' application should have no hidden files and be flat in structure (no nested directories).
+A '.zip' application must not contain hidden files and consist of a flat structure (no nested directories).
+Zip the package as follows:

 zipinfo example for [example](./examples/fs-240.zip)
 ````bash